Mwila-Kaunda/Newsweek/README.md

 # Newsweek
 ​
 > Project #3 of the Microverse program, milestone 3.
-I'll replicate the newsweek website and ensure that it responds resonsively on devices with different viewports.
+We replicate the newsweek website and ensure that it responds resonsively on devices with different viewports.
 ​
 ![screenshot](https://user-images.githubusercontent.com/65791349/113627464-dab29f00-9663-11eb-969b-54b79155bed5.png)
 ​